k3jph/corona/_posts/2018-02-02-postponing-american-elections-doesnt-work.md

 of Representatives.

-This all takes us to the election of the President and Vice-President.{% fn %}  Any states organizing a presidential election and holding a meeting of electors would presumably publish results.
+This all takes us to the election of the President and Vice-President.[^vptitle] Any states organizing a presidential election and holding a meeting of electors would presumably publish results.
 Electors' meetings for each state are held within the state and the results forwarded to Congress.
 The official count happens